|Semester 1, 2020 On-campus Springfield|

 |School or Department :||School of Civil Engineering and Surveying|

 |Student contribution band :||Band 2|

 |Grading basis :||Graded|

 The construction sector is a major part of the civil engineering, mining engineering and building industries.
-Construction projects range in size from the small (such as the construction of a swimming pool or a subdivision cul de sac) to the very large (such as the construction of a hydro electric power scheme, a freeway system or a mine).
+Construction projects range in size from the small (such as the construction of a swimming pool or a subdivision cul de sac) to the very large (such as the construction of a hydroelectric power scheme, a freeway system or a mine).
 However, all projects share the common factors of utilising workers, machines and materials, and of requiring organisation and control.
 The graduate civil or mining engineer must, therefore, be familiar with the range of construction equipment and techniques in common use, and must be able to plan and direct construction works.
-The course covers the areas of construction techniques, construction management and concrete technology.
+The course covers the areas of construction techniques, construction management and construction materials, with particular focus on concrete technology.

 The course objectives define the student learning outcomes for a course.
 On completion of this course, students should be able to:

-- examine the basic characteristics and use of equipment commonly used in civil engineering, surface mining and building construction;
+- discuss and employ the basic characteristics and use of equipment commonly used in civil engineering, surface mining and building construction;

-- examine commonly used construction techniques of the engineering construction industry;
+- discuss cultural heritage requirements of construction projects and commonly used construction techniques of the engineering construction industry;

 - analyse and apply commonly used planning and control techniques used in civil engineering, mining engineering and building construction;

-- formulate concrete mix designs and plan quality control procedures for production and placement of concrete;
+- analyse the types of concrete mixes used in construction, plan quality control procedures for production and placement of concrete;